Article in Under the Hood category.

 Fueled’s Ultimate Guide to Creating Mobile App Wireframes

-Regardless of who you are designing an app for, this is Fueled’s ultimate guide on how to get started on doing mobile app wireframes.
+Regardless of whether you are designing an app for yourself or for a client, read Fueled’s ultimate guide on how to get started creating mobile…

-App design goes through many stages, from conception to mockups to finalized UI, but it all begins with wireframes.
+Mobile app design goes through many stages, from conception to mockups to finalized UI, but it all begins with wireframes.
 A wireframe is a rough sketch of how you want to fully realize your product in terms of a visual layout.
 It’s about placement, navigation, and defining the user journey at the earliest stage possible.
-When designing mobile app wireframes, it is important to get a sense of which features will be included and layout placement and how they interact with one another.
-A wireframe is not a UI bible, but a jumping off point for product design.
+When designing mobile app wireframes, it is important to get a sense of which features will be included and layout placement, and how they interact with one another.
+A wireframe is not a UI bible, but a jumping-off point for product design.